aboosoyeed/itunes_sample/README.md

 2. If results found, it will populate song list.
 3. On click of song , audio player is activated.
 Audio player which persists throughout the lifetime
 4. On click of song, song list indicates which song is being played
-4. Audio player allows you to pause and play the song
+4. Audio player allows you to pause and play the song via a toggle button
+5. Audio player allows you to go go back and forward the list via a previous and forward button
-5. New search doesnt not affect the state of the audio player
+6. New search doesn't not affect the persistence of the audio player and it continues playing the existing song.
+However previous and forward buttons are disabled until a new song is selected from the list.

 ## Requirements to build the app